 Cisco Collaboration Preferred Architectures

 Cisco is a leading innovator of collaboration technologies and solutions.
-To provide our partners and customers with expert design guidance and best practices for deploying collaboration solutions, we have developed and tested the following Preferred Architectures (PAs), illustrated in Figure 1:
+To provide our partners and customers with expert design guidance and best practices for deploying collaboration solutions, we have developed and tested Preferred Architectures (PAs) for the following deployment scenarios:

-- On-premises — All collaboration services are deployed and managed on the customer’s premises.
+- On-premises deployment — All collaboration services are deployed and managed on the customer’s premises.

-- Hybrid — Some collaboration services are deployed on-premises, while others are hosted in the cloud.
+- Hybrid deployment — Some collaboration services are deployed on-premises, while others are hosted in the cloud.

 The PAs service the following market segments: